The European dance project on gender and sexual orientation differencesRead More

 Sophie Unwin (UK)

-These will be presented on Friday 1 June with a post-show discussion facilitated by Dutch dramaturg Peggy Olislaegers.
+These were presented on Friday 1 June with a post-show discussion facilitated by Dutch dramaturg Peggy Olislaegers.

 The premise of the project is that differences in gender and sexual orientation are viewed in dramatically varied ways in different societies across Europe, and that dance is the perfect art form to investigate this theme.